webdeveric/get-post-content-shortcode/readme.txt

 1. Place `[post-content id="SOME OTHER POST ID"]` in your content.

 == Changelog ==

+= 0.4.0 =
+* Added a filter to allow you to specify the default values for the shortcode attributes.

 = 0.3.2 =
 * Added `field` attribute so you can specify what content to return.